If you click on links we provide, we may receive compensation.

 Headwrap

-Jim Spellman /WireImage / Getty Images
+Jim Spellman / Getty Images

-You can apply a headwrap or headscarf over braided, twisted, or natural hair for a stylish layer of protection against the elements.
-These can also be used to protect your style further.
-"If you're wearing a bun, a way to maintain it is to tie it down every night with a silk scarf—make sure it's 100 percent silk," Kimble says.
+"If you're wearing a bun, a way to maintain it is to tie it down every night with a silk scarf [and] make sure it's 100 percent silk," Kimble says.
 "Try not to sleep on cotton or without tying your hair up at night."

 FAQ